ROCm/omniperf/src/docs/installation.md

 Using your dashboard

 Once you've imported a dashboard you're ready to begin!
-Start by browsing availible dashboards and selecting the dashboard you've just imported.
+Start by browsing available dashboards and selecting the dashboard you've just imported.

 ![Opening your dashboard](images/opening_dashboard.png)